 In alchemy, it is the volatile Mercurius made fixed, or Mercurius philosophorum, not necessarily in saline form.
 Some alchemists call it sulfur.
-In spagyrics, it is the result of purifications of the salt body.
+In spagyrics, it is the result of the purification of the salt body.

-What are the three principles in alchemy and in spagyrics?
+What are the three principles in alchemy and spagyrics?

-In alchemy spirit, soul, and the final body all come from the spiritus mundi/secret fire.
+In alchemy, spirit, soul, and the final body comes from the spiritus mundi/secret fire.
 Hence, the raw matters are reduced in Mercurius-prima materia.
-In case they are from more than one raw matter, they must be all in Mercurius form, or in sulfur form.
-In spagyrics spirit, soul and body are treated as separate entities to be purified and then re-unified in a tincture.
-In alchemy, the spirit is the spiritus mundi/secret fire dwelling in every body.
-Once extracted it takes the name of Mercurius and, as dissolvent, it is used to extract the soul and to reduce a raw matter in prima materia.
+If they are from more than one raw matter, they must be all in Mercurius or sulfur form.
+Spagyrics spirit, soul, and body are treated as separate entities to be purified and re-unified in a tincture.
+In alchemy, the spirit is the spiritus mundi/secret fire dwelling in everybody.
+Once extracted, it takes the name of Mercurius and, as dissolvent, it is used to extract the soul and to reduce a raw matter in prima materia.
 In spagyrics, it is a volatile substance out of the first distillations.
-It gets purified and in the end, will be added to the final tincture.
-In alchemy sulfur has varied meanings, it can represent the fixed Mercurius, the metal that fixes the volatile Mercurius, the metal dissolved by the Mercurius, the redness, the perfect red; the soul extracted by the spirit.
+It gets purified and, in the end, will be added to the final tincture.
+In alchemy, sulfur has varied meanings, and it can represent the fixed Mercurius.
+This metal fixes the volatile Mercurius, the metal dissolved by the Mercurius, the redness, the perfect red, the soul extracted by the spirit.
 And it does not conform to a standard state of matter.
-In spagyrics the sulfur represents the soul, it is not extracted by the spirit, and at the end of the work, it will be joined to the other two principles to form the tincture.
-Very often it has a viscous texture.
-In alchemy, Salt is the union of Mercurius and sulfur in a new body.
-In spagyrics, salt is a synonym for body and its extraction and purification consists of a series of operations performed separately from Mercurius and sulfur.
+In spagyrics, the sulfur represents the soul, it is not extracted by the spirit, and at the end of the work, it will be joined to the other two principles to form the tincture.
+Very often, it has a viscous texture.
+Salt is the union of Mercurius and sulfur in alchemy in a new body.
+In spagyrics, salt is a synonym for the body, and its extraction and purification consist of a series of operations performed separately from Mercurius and sulfur.

 What about colors in alchemy and spagyrics?

-In alchemy, the black-white-red color rotation is the crucial condition of the Main (second) work.
+In alchemy, the black-white-red color rotation is necessary for the Main (second) work.
 It is affected by the nourishments with the Mercurius previously set aside.
 In spagyrics, colors are just chemical reactions.